Read This First

 Prompt 3: Explain the history of syllogisms, their usefulness, and how we know they are reliable.

-The anchors here are From General to Specific, Common Terms in Deductive Reasoning, and Symbolic and Instantiated Forms.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep From General to Specific, Common Terms in Deductive Reasoning, and Symbolic and Instantiated Forms in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Structured Thinking